SAP-samples/teched2025-XP261/exercises/ex2/README.md

-# Exercise 4 - Exercise 4 Description
+# Exercise 2 - Sync SAP backend roles in Microsoft Entra

 In this exercise, we will create...